I have thirteen tattoos. I think they're all pretty cool (and definitely don't qualify as "bad-quality").

-When I was little I used to beg the adults in my life to read to me.
-I'd approach my mother, my grandmother, my Godfather, with a book in hand and puppy dog eyes every chance I got; very luckily, I was blessed with a family that never told me no. Some of my earliest, happiest memories are of sitting on my grandmother's lap, not-so-secretly sneaking sips from her cup of tea as she read to me from some of our favorite books: The Behrenstein Bears, The Little Critter series, Grover's First Day of School, Barbar the Elephant.
+When I was little, I used to beg the adults in my life to read to me.
+I'd approach my mother, my grandmother, or my godfather with a book in hand and puppy dog eyes every chance I got.
+Very luckily, I was blessed with a family that never told me no. Some of my earliest, happiest memories are of sitting on my grandmother's lap, not-so-secretly sneaking sips from her cup of tea as she read to me from some of our favorite books: The Behrenstein Bears, The Little Critter series, Grover's First Day of School, and Barbar the Elephant.
 Even then, I couldn't get enough of the written word.

 Literary Tattoos: Quotes & Excerpts